beejjorgensen/bgnet0/src/bgnet0_part_1500_udp.md

    and need a small built-in network stack to make that happen.
 It's a lot easier to implement an Ethernet/IP/UDP stack than an Ethernet/IP/TCP stack.

+3. You want to multiplex different data "streams" without having multiple TCP connections.
+You could tag each UDP packet with an identifier so that they all go in the right buckets upon arrival.

+4. Early processing is possible.
+Maybe you can start processing packet 4 even if packet 3 hasn't arrived yet.

+5. Etc.

 ## UDP (Datagram) Sockets